The Dutch educational system

 Public schools are open to all children regardless of religion or conviction and are generally subject to public law.
 They are governed by private bodies.

-The education in private schools is founded on religious or ideological beliefs.
-These include for example Catholic, Protestant, Judaism, Muslim, Hindustani and anthroposophist beliefs and views.
-Private schools are entitled to refuse to admit pupils whose parents do not respect the belief or ideology on which the school’s teaching is based.
+The education in schools based on religious, ideological or educational beliefs include for example Catholic, Protestant, Judaism, Muslim, Hindustani and anthroposophist beliefs and views.
+These schools are entitled to refuse to admit pupils whose parents do not respect the belief or ideology on which the school’s teaching is based.

-Some private schools base their teaching on specific educational ideas, such as the Montessori, Dalton, Freinet or Jenaplan method.
+Some of these schools base their teaching on specific educational ideas, such as the Montessori, Dalton, Freinet or Jenaplan method.
 There are also combinations, e.g. Protestant or Catholic schools with the Jenaplan method.

 Non funded private schools